 Exercise is a powerful depression fighter.
 It promotes different kinds of changes in the brain that includes neural growth, reduced inflammation, and new activity patterns.
 This promotes calm and well-being emotions.

 It releases chemicals like endorphins in your brain that energize your spirit and makes you feel good.
-It serves as a distraction that allows you to find some quiet time to break off the negative thoughts.
+It serves as a distraction that allows you to find some quiet time to break off the.

 Exercise is a cure against anxiety which is natural and effective.
 It reduces tension and stress, improves physical and intellectual vitality through releasing endorphins, and improves well-being.